 The Best Practices for Acquiring New Customers via PPC Advertising

-For eCommerce businesses to expand operations, customer acquisition is a must.
+For ecommerce businesses to expand operations, customer acquisition is a must-have in the ecommerce marketing arsenal.
 While using email segmentation can help to increase CLV and sales, a company can only grow so much with a stagnant customer base.

 Pay-per-click (PPC) adverts are a prime tactic for bringing new shoppers into the fold.
 Here, retailers will learn the best practices for utilizing paid ads for customer acquisition, including: